vs-eth/keycloakshibd/README.md

         * email
         * persistendId / targetedId (for unique identification of external users)
 * (optional) User Federation via unique E-Mail Addresses
-    * Useful if the authenticated users should automatically be federated
+    * Useful if the authenticated users should automatically be federated (e.g. from the universities' LDAP)

 ## Installation